 Do I need any special equipment or software to use FDICconnect?

 To use FDICconnect, you will need a browser that supports 256-bit SSL (Secure Sockets Layer) version 3/TLS.
 OpenSSL technology is not used for encryption and data transmission between banking institutions and the FDIC.
-We recommend using Internet Explorer 11 or higher for Windows or Google Chrome version 78.0.
+We recommend using Google Chrome version 78.0 or Internet Explorer 11 or higher for Windows.
 The application may be used with other browsers and operating systems, but has not been tested with them.
 If you are receiving an error indicating your browser does not support the required level of SSL, you should consult your organization's technical support provider and consider upgrading your browser.
 For users who require a screen reader for accessibility purposes, FDICconnect supports JAWS version 5 or higher.
 The application may be used with other screen readers, but has not been tested with them.

 Do I need a User ID to use FDICconnect?

 The secure business transaction site, or Business Center, is accessible only if your institution is a member of the FDICconnect system and you have an account (email address and password).
 To register, complete the FDICconnect registration process.
 For details on the registration process, visit the New Account Registration Instructions page.

 After you register, your access must be authorized by your institution's FDICconnect coordinator.
 Your coordinator can provide you with more information about the access process.
 If your institution does not currently have a Designated Coordinator, please follow the steps in the New Account Registration Instructions page.

 I've forgotten my password.
 What do I do?

 You will need to reset your password.
 Click on the Forgot password? link on the Sign In page.
 You will be asked for identifying information.
 You will receive an email with a secured link, which will allow you to update your password.

 I've received a message that my account is locked.
 What should I do?